Holi Festival in Nepal- The Color festival date and Celebration

 Different Colour powder and water are mixed and splashed to one another.
 Holi is one of those festivals where one another forgets their fights and celebrate without with joy.
 It does not matter if you know the person or don’t know they will play Holi with you.
 Mainly foreigners enjoy this festival more.

 Significance of Celebrating Holi

-Being a colourful and joyful festival Holi also holds various aspects of significance in our lives.
+Being a colourful and joyful Holi festival in Nepal also holds various aspects of significance in our lives.
 Though some of the significance might not be apparent and very much related to our lives here you are going to know about the various significance of Holi in our life.
 Knowing all these significances about Holi you must heartily enjoy and cherish this festival.
 If you are in Nepal during this exciting festival then please don’t hold yourself back, enjoy this exciting festival and without any hesitation.
 Holi is all about enjoying even with the person you do not know.
 This is an opportunity to be close with the local people of Nepal.

 People also fill water in the plastic and play Holi with it.
 The plastic bag local which Usually, kids start playing Holi with the balloons and Lola.
 Before one week of the main day, they start playing.
 At the time of the night on Holi, people collect woods and burn the fire and also play music and dance.
 People drink bhang and go crazy.
 People are believing burning fires on this day will keep them and their families away from the evil powers.
 The burning fire also indicates the death of the evil goddess Holika.
 This tradition is also called Holika Dahan.

 There is an important sign of Holi as it is celebrating the great story of our legend and religion.
 It is said that once there was an imp and mighty king in a state. his name was king Hiranya Kashyap who was known for his authoritative and controlling behavior.
 He wanted himself to be called a god and wanted all people to call him and worship him as a god, but he was very furious.